 - The cybersecurity measures implemented by the manufacturers meet the appropriate requirements set forth by the FDA,

-- The information contained in labelling of the device includes the instruction to consult with a healthcare professional in advance,
+- The information contained in the labeling of the device includes the instruction to consult with a healthcare professional in advance,

 - The same instruction is provided in the form of a separate check-box.